Support and supervision

 Child social worker

-Once you have a child placed with you, their social worker will become a part of the team you work with.
+Once it has been agreed for a child to live with you, their social worker will become a part of the team you work with.
 You will work collaboratively to help the child thrive though good communication, information sharing and compliance with the regulations and processes in which we work.

 Children’s social care worker